-We believe the most effective compensation package for our Named Executive Officers is one designed to reward achievement of individual and corporate objectives; provide for short-term, medium-term and long-term financial and strategic goals; and align the interest of management with those of the stockholders by providing incentives for improving stockholder value.
-Compensation for our Named Executive Officers currently consists of base salary and equity awards.
+We believe the most effective compensation package for our named executive officers is one designed to reward achievement of individual and corporate objectives; provide for short-term, medium-term and long-term financial and strategic goals; and align the interest of management with those of the stockholders by providing incentives for improving stockholder value.
+To accomplish that objective, our named executive officers have, and it is anticipated will continue to receive, the majority of their annual compensation in the form of restricted stock units or restricted stock awards.
+As shown in the Summary Compensation Table, each of our named executive officers received cash compensation in each of 2021 and 2020 of \$87,500 or less.